 A late-arriving Scout shall make every effort to join the meeting as quickly as possible, with as little interruption as possible.

-Leadership Meetings
+Patrol Leaders' Council Meetings

 Purpose

+The purpose of the monthly PLC meeting is to plan the details for the following month’s schedule and programming.

+Attendees

-The purpose of the monthly Leadership meeting is to plan the details for the following month’s schedule and programming.
-The Leadership meeting shall be attended by the Senior Patrol Leader, all the Patrol Leaders, and the Scribe, as a minimum.
+The PLC meeting shall be attended by the Senior Patrol Leader, all the Patrol Leaders, and the Scribe, as a minimum.
 The Assistant Senior Patrol Leader, the Assistant Patrol Leaders, and any other Scouts who have something to contribute are encouraged to attend.
-If the Senior Patrol Leader, Patrol Leader, or Scribe cannot attend the meeting, then he shall find a suitable replacement to attend in his absence.
+If the Senior Patrol Leader, Patrol Leader, or Scribe cannot attend the meeting, then he shall find a suitable replacement to take his place.

-NEEDSWORK: say something about adults
+Two adults are required - ideally, the Scoutmaster and at least one Assistant Scoutmaster.
+Assistant Scoutmasters are encouraged to attend so as to be aware of the troop's activities and for any adult discussions that may be required.

 Meeting Time

-Leadership meetings are held the third Monday of each month, unless it is a City holiday or Court of Honor.
-The Leadership meeting starts promptly at 6:00pm and ends when the regular meeting starts at 7:00pm.
+PLC meetings are held the third Monday of each month, unless it is a City holiday or Court of Honor.
+The meeting starts promptly at 6:00pm and ends when the regular meeting starts at 7:00pm.
 The Scoutmaster may reschedule the meeting time and location as necessary.

 Meeting Location

-The Leadership meeting is held at the normal meeting location.
+The PLC meeting is held at the normal meeting location.

 Drop-Off & Pick-Up